SynEdgy/synedgy.com/docs/README.md

 ### Elevating abstractions with **idempotent** resources

-To improve the abstraction offered by standalone scripts or higher level commands, we can apply some practices for those scripts.
+To improve the abstraction offered by standalone scripts or higher level commands, we can ask those scripts to follow some conventions, fulfill a **contract**.
-The first thing to change is to make sure we only apply an imperative when needed, which means we test if the change is needed before we apply the transform.
+The first is to make sure we only apply a change when needed, which means we test if the change is needed before we apply the transform.

-By doing so, no matter how many times you apply the transform, it will only effectively change something when it detects it's needed.
+By doing so, we expect that no matter how many times you apply the transform, it will only change the system when needed, and always gives the same result.
-Even with the change applied several times, it will always give the same result.
-This is **idempotence**.

-If a transform was designed to:
+This is **idempotence**, and it is implemented with the following approach.

+For a **configuration item** (unit of configuration properties in a scoped domain), we **declare** the values desired, the state.
+The _resource_ has to **converge** to that state, and to do so, the resource implements the following methods:
+- **Test**: Find out whether the current state is the same as the desired state.
+- **Set**: Apply the Transform to converge to the desired state.

+The test has to find out the current state, in a way or another.
+The best practice is to call a third method:
+- **Get**: Retrieve the current state (so that it can be compared with the desired state).

+In practice, that changes how the transform is thought from:
 `Append the content '[something]' to the end of the file xyz.txt.`
 We now change the thinking to:
 `Make sure the file xyz.txt ends with '[something]'.`

 The difference is that we want the file to end with that content, not to bluntly add the content if it's already there.

-Now this also shifts how we think about changes to the system.
-We now want to reach a desired state, not just apply a transformation.
-We're now thinking about the state(s), not so much about what imperatives changes are required to get there.
+The focus has now shifted to the states we want to reach, not so much about what imperatives changes are required to get there.

 <img src="./assets/DAG_of_states.png" />

-But the thing that effects the change is still some kind of "high level function" or code.
-What changes is that we have different expectations from that:
+While *the resource* that effects the change is still some kind of "high level function", script, or code, we now have a more scalable abstraction which weighs less on the the cognitive load.
+We can think, discuss, collaborate in state (which is just data), and we don't have to handle the logic (if/else) at this level of discussion.
-- It will test before making a change to see if it's that change is needed
-- It will converge to the same state no matter how many times it's executed

-This piece of code has to take the desired state as parameters, and make sure the systems **converges** to it.
-In our case it's called a **resource**, but it has other names in other ecosystems.

-We declare the desired state, and that "function" has to **converge** to that state.
-To do so, the resource always implement the following methods:
-- Test: Find out whether the current state is the same as the desired state.
-- Set: Apply the Transform to converge to the desired state.

-The test has to, in some ways, call another method:
-- Get: Retrieve the current state
+It is also easier to extract information about the current state, calling the **Get** method of the resources we discussed.

+### Composing a desired state